The Family Home

 Who get the house if it is not ordered sold?
 There is no certain answer to this question, and the court has wide discretion.
 Most cases are settled, so the question is resolved by agreement.
 In a contested case, I think the court tends to do the following:

 - Do the parties agree to sell the house?
 If so, then the house will be sold, and the proceeds divided in a way the court believes is fair.

 - Do both parties agree that one spouse should be awarded the house?
 If so, then the house will be awarded to that party as part of a total division that the court determines is fair.

 - Does one party want the house, and the other party want the house sold?
-This requires a second step: After taking alimony and child support into consideration, can the person who want the house afford the house?
+This requires a second step: After taking alimony and child support into consideration, can the person who wants to stay in the house afford the house?
 If so, then the court will likely award the house to the requesting party.
 If not, then the house will likely be ordered sold.
-Again, all with in the context of an overall fair and equitable division of all marital assets and debts.

 - Do both parties want the house?
 If both parties can afford the house, then the court will likely award the house in a way that the court finds best for the children.
 If there are no children, then court will likely award the house to the party that values the house the most in economic terms.

 If the court awards the house to one party, it usually solves the fairness problem in one of three ways:

 - An award of other assets, like retirement accounts, in a manner than moves the equitable distribution toward 50/50.